-Dr Alastair Moss is a British Heart Foundation Academic Clinical Lecturer at the NIHR Cardiovascular Biomedical Research Centre, University of Leicester.
-He is currently funded by the British Heart Foundation Accelerator Award which aims to nurture world-class talent in precision medicine at the University of Leicester.
-Dr Moss graduated from Christ’s College, Cambridge and King’s College London School of Medicine before commencing clinical training in cardiology in the Wessex Deanery.
-He has undertaken subspecialty training in advanced cardiovascular imaging at tertiary centres in Edinburgh, Southampton and Oxford.
-Prior to joining the cardiovascular imaging research group in Leicester, he obtained a PhD at the University of Edinburgh under the supervision of Professor David Newby and Dr Marc Dweck.
-He has received research funding from the Wellcome Trust, Chief Scientific Office of Scotland and the British Heart Foundation.
-He holds positions on national (British Society of Cardiovascular Imaging, British Junior Cardiologists’ Association) and international (Fellows and Resident Leaders of the Society of Cardiovascular Computed Tomography) cardiac imaging committees and he is an international advisory board member of the journal Heart.
+Dr Alastair Moss is a British Heart Foundation Academic Clinical Lecturer at the NIHR Cardiovascular Biomedical Research Centre University of Leicester.
+Dr Moss graduated from Christ’s College Cambridge and King’s College London School of Medicine before commencing clinical training in cardiology in the Wessex Deanery.
+He has undertaken subspecialty training in advanced cardiovascular imaging at tertiary centres in Edinburgh Southampton and Oxford.
+Prior to joining the cardiovascular imaging research group in Leicester he obtained a PhD at the University of Edinburgh under the supervision of Professor David Newby and Professor Marc Dweck.
+He has received research funding from the Wellcome Trust Chief Scientific Office of Scotland and the British Heart Foundation.
+He holds positions on national (British Society of Cardiovascular Imaging) and international (Fellows and Resident Leaders of the Society of Cardiovascular Computed Tomography) cardiac imaging committees and he is an international advisory board member of the journal Heart.

 Dr Alastair Moss has major research interests in using molecular imaging to better understand the pathophysiology of coronary artery disease.
-Dr Moss has performed research using cardiac computed tomography to detect vulnerable atherosclerotic plaques [SCOT-HEART trial, NCT01149590] and is an investigator of the Wellcome Trust funded PRE18FFIR study [NCT02607748], the first multicentre study to establish whether coronary 18F-fluoride positron emission tomography can identify patients at risk of recurrent myocardial infarction.
-He has investigated the clinical application of coronary positron emission tomography in the DIAMOND trial [NCT02110303], a Phase 3 randomised placebo-controlled trial using 18F-fluoride activity to guide the intensification of antiplatelet therapy.
+Dr Moss has expertise in using cardiac computed tomography to detect vulnerable atherosclerotic plaques [SCOT-HEART trial NCT01149590] and is an investigator of the Wellcome Trust funded PRE18FFIR study [NCT02607748] the first multicentre study to establish whether coronary 18F-fluoride positron emission tomography can identify patients at risk of recurrent myocardial infarction.
+He has investigated the clinical application of coronary positron emission tomography in the DIAMOND trial [NCT02110303] a Phase 3 randomised placebo-controlled trial using 18F-fluoride activity to guide the intensification of antiplatelet therapy.